weizuo27/NPUBuilder/DSE_algo/readme.md

     1. IP_config_w_DSP (The list of IPs to select among and their DSP consumptions configurations)
     2. layerIDMapping(The layer ID of each layer for a network.
 I have given example for four networks, named as "layerIDMappingXXNet", can copy them as "layerIDMapping")
     3. PoolingTyping(The pooling type of each pooling layer for a network.
 I have given example for four networks, named as "PoolingTypingXXNet", can copy as "PoolingTyping")
-    .4 input NN graph (The graph structure of the networks.
+    4. input NN graph (The graph structure of the networks.
 I have given the graph for the four networks, named as "xxNet_optimized_graph.txt)
         Note: To generate this graph file for other networks, it need to be written in a specific format.
+Each group of information is separated using #-----xxx-----#
+        1. Necessary groups:
+            1. LayerGroups: Which layers are considered to be in one group.
+The DSE of piplining happens only in that group.
+This helps to solve the scalability issue.
+            2. Layers: This describes the basic structure of NN graph.
+Following the example (e.g.,  vggNet), it should be easy to understand
+            3. Blobs: The in/out tensor of each layer, and the dimension. dim order: NCHW
+        2. Optional groups:
+            1.NoStreamEdges: To give some control to the user, user can define which layers cannot have pipeline port.

 2. To run the flow (example)
     1. python top_4.py 1800 2190 294080 448160 10000 10000000000000 ./inputFiles/res_optimized_graph.txt  ./inputFiles/IP_config_w_DSP 2 2 0 2 1 2 2